phalcon/documentation/docs/tutorial-basic.md

 ## Conclusion

 As you can see, building an application with Phalcon is straightforward.
-Because Phalcon is an extension loaded in memory, the footprint of your project will be minimal, while at the same time, you will enjoy a nice performance boost.

 If you are ready to learn more check out the [Vökuró Tutorial][tutorial-vokuro] next.